BEST GREEN TEA UK- TOP 8 VARIETIES

-Light steaming or gentle heat, however, prevents this oxidation, thereby preserving important natural antioxidants in the leaves.
+Light steaming or gentle heat, however, prevents this oxidation, thereby preserving important natural antioxidants.
 The result is the best green tea.
 The auto-oxidation was originally thought to be caused by microbes and was called fermentation.
 This is now known not to be the case.

-Second, only to water in consumption, green tea is a modern-day cultural icon in China, Japan, and South Korea.
+Second, only to water in consumption, green tea is a modern-day cultural icon in China, Japan, and South Korea for its many health benefits.
 This staple of Asian life has spent 2,000 years earning its title as the world’s oldest beverage.
 A delicious cup of hot or iced green tea always starts with high-quality tea.
 Yielding 5o cups of tea per 4 ounces of dry leaves, exquisite green teas are an amazingly affordable luxury.
 Buy your tea from respected retailers or companies that you trust and that specialize in fine teas.
 Avoid inexpensive tea no matter how good a bargain it seems to be—it’s not really a bargain, as it is guaranteed to make a disappointing brew.

 Table of Contents

-- BEST GREEN TEA IN THE UK 2020- TOP 8 VARIETIES
+- BEST GREEN TEA UK- TOP 8 VARIETIES

 Is Green Tea Really Good for You?